SteveR-Ncl/CodeQuality/README.md

 # CodeQuality
 Code quality

-Some snippets of code to illustrate code quality issues Best used with a static analyser such as PMD.
+Some snippets of code to illustrate code quality issues and static analysis.

+Use with a static analyser such as PMD.